 - If you use a walking stick or crutches, don't worry if the staff take this from you once you are seated.
 This is just for the flight and will be returned to you once you land.

-Two of Barcelona Airport's three car parks at Terminal 2 provide disabled parking.
-Car parks PC (in front of Terminal T2C) and PA (in front of Terminal T2A) have spaces reserved exclusively for disabled parking.
+Two of Barcelona Airport's three car parks at Terminal 2 provide parking for people with a disability.
+Car parks PC (in front of Terminal T2C) and PA (in front of Terminal T2A) have spaces reserved exclusively for parking for people with a disability.

-In this page I have covered the main issues relating to airport travel for disabled and limited mobility travellers.
+In this page I have covered the main issues relating to airport travel for travellers with a disability and limited mobility.
 If you would like to check your rights in detail there is information relating to this is available on the Aena Website, where you will find a downloaded copy of the EU regulations.
 If you have any questions about what is covered in the page, contact us and we will do everything that we can to help with your query.

-For detailed articles for the disabled and limited mobility tourists to Barcelona please see the following page on our website: Barcelona for the disabled.
+For detailed articles for the tourists with a disability and limited mobility to Barcelona please see the following page on our website: Barcelona for people with a disability.